What can you do to reduce menopausal symptoms? How long will the transition take?

 2. The menopausal years (including menopause)

 In fact, the process that most people call 'menopause' can be divided into three parts: perimenopause, menopause and postmenopause.

 Menopause is defined as the time period beginning 12 months after a woman's last menstrual cycle / menstrual period.

-How long will the transition take?
+How long does the transition take?
 When does menopause start in women

 As with menopause itself, this varies from woman to woman.

 Every woman eventually goes into menopause.
 You can do that quite early, around the age of 40e, but also after you turn 55e.
 However, some women are now beginning menopause earlier because of certain past medical problems.
 Hormone changes in your body and that can cause all kinds of complaints.

 From transition to menopause.
 How long will the transition take?

 During each of the major reproductive stages of a woman's life outlined above, different hormonal glands in her body work together to determine how much of each hormone is produced.
 Glands including the pituitary gland, ovaries, and thyroid all play a role in the transition to menopause.